0cjs/sedoc/ee/6502/families.md

 The CMOS versions should draw between 4 mA and 16 mA; the NMOS between 70 mA and 160 mA.

+Many CPUs described as a "65C02" are actually __S__ models without the bit instructions.
+(These are not that useful outside of embedded systems anyway, since they can only be used on the ZP without indexing.)
+Examples include GTE and NCR CPUs, and whatever Apple used in the IIc and Enhanced IIe.
+(NCR called their model with bit instructions the 65CX02.)

 References:
 - Wilson Mines Co., [Differences between NMOS 6502 and CMOS 65c02][wm-diff]
+- Chromatix, [Re: R65C02P4 fake chips][6f p74156].

 Variant List